iv461/icey/README.md

 # ICEY

-ICEY is a a new API for the Robot Operating System (ROS) 2 that allows for modern asynchronous programming using Streams, Promises and C++20 coroutines with async/await syntax.
+ICEY is a new API for the Robot Operating System (ROS) 2 that allows for modern asynchronous programming.
+It offers Streams, Promises and C++20 coroutines with async/await syntax.
 This simplifies application code and makes the asynchronous data-flow clearly visible.
 This enables fast prototyping with less boilerplate code.

 Problems ICEY solves:
   - No danger of deadlocks since there is no need to manually spin the ROS executor (event loop)